martinfleis/phd-thesis/source/10_Existing approaches to classification of urban form.md

 The work of ==Araldi and Fusco (2019, 2017)== proposes a classification of street segments from the pedestrian point of view, based on 20+ morphometric characters derived from street networks, building footprints and digital terrain model.
 The model is powerful in terms of top-level classification of urban form, however, similarly to the Chalmers’, it is not hierarchical (the relationship between the types is unknown) and still far from comprehensive (compared, e.g. to others which use greater number of characters such as ==Dibble et al. (2017)== with 207).
 The selection of street as the smallest unit is also a limitation as it assumes homogeneity of the urban form along the whole segment, which is rarely the case in urban contexts of almost all periods.

+==read Steiniger's literature section and extract some old papers==
 ## The gap in the systematic classification
 *As shown, none of existing models is all empirical, hierarchical, comprehensive, detailed and scalable.
 Some are close, but none fits all criteria.*
 - lack of systematic classification based on the small-scale unit